 Figure 1. shows that confidence to have comfortable and constructive conversations with employees increased dramatically.
 Only 19% of participants felt confident at the start of the workshop, which increased to 92% by the end.

 Figure 1.
-Pre- and post- comparisons of confidence in having conversations
+Pre- and Post- Comparisons of Confidence in Conversation

 It is fantastic to raise awareness around how going through the menopause transition can impact women and how they work.